hope-yao/cartpole/readme.md

 ```

 ## Physical problem
-State space is expanded by the location and speed of cart and angle and angular velocity of the pole (denoted by x, x_dot, theta, theta_dot).
+OpenAI gym package is used to provide the simulation environment.
+State space for this problem is expanded by the location and speed of cart and angle and angular velocity of the pole (denoted by x, x_dot, theta, theta_dot respectively).
-It starts with a small purtubation on the system state.
+The simulation of this system starts with a small random purtubation on these system state.
 A force in either left or right direction is applied to the cart to balance the pole.
-The trial will be terminated if the system has been balancing for more than 4 seconds.
-And a trial will be terminated as well whenever the state variables exit a given threshold.
+A trial will be terminated if the system has been balancing for more than 4 seconds.
+It will be terminated as well whenever the state variables exit a given threshold.
 The **objective** of the control algorithm is to make system to stay in a given region of state space as long as posible.
+Default physical parameters of this problem are:

 | Left-aligned | Center-aligned |
 |  :---:       |     :---:      |